lvh/lvh.github.io/posts/reverse-ungineering.rst

 I emphatically agree that software projects aren't civil engineering projects, and that attempts to treat the former like the latter have done much more harm than good.
-That said, I think the point could be nuanced in several important ways.
+That said, I think reality is more nuanced.

-Firstly, I believe civil engineering is really the outlier here: other engineering disciplines don't do as well by the civil engineering success yardstick either.
-The few engineering endeavors in other fields that do do well, are typically civil engineering in disguise, such as nuclear and chemical plants.
+Firstly, civil engineering is the outlier here.
+Other engineering disciplines don't do as well by the civil engineering success yardstick either.
+The few engineering endeavors in other fields that do do well are typically civil engineering in disguise, such as nuclear and chemical plants.
 Rank-and-file projects in most fields of engineering operate a lot more like a software project than building a skyscraper.
 Projects are late and over budget, often highly experimental in nature, and in many cases also subject to changing requirements.
-It's true just can't plan ahead in software, but we're not alone.
+It's true that we just can't plan ahead in software, but we're not alone.

 On a related note, we may be confounding cause and effect here, even if we overlook that not all engineering is civil engineering.
 Are